choptastic/fed/README.markdown

 files (`loadall` during configuration) then typing `fed file` will be the same as typing: `vim file1.txt file2.txt file3.txt`

+## Additional Switches

+You can provide additional switches to your editor by putting them before the filenames.

+As `fed` does not currently have any switches of its own except for `-init`, it will simply pass all provided switches to the editor.

 ## FAQ

 ### Why not just use the $EDITOR environment variable?